-- In 1999, Richard Kaye proved that the solitaire game Minesweeper is NP-Hard, using a reduction from Circuit Satisfiability. - A few years later, Eric Demaine, et. al., proved that the game Tetris is NP-Hard
+- In 1999, Richard Kaye proved that the solitaire game Minesweeper is NP-Hard, using a reduction from Circuit Satisfiability. - Also recent efforts have shown that Tetris, Lemmings and Super Mario Brothers are NP-Hard

 Challenge Problem

 - Consider the optimization version of, say, the graph coloring problem: "Given a graph G, what is the smallest number of colors needed to color the graph?"
 (Note that unlike the decision version of this problem, this is not a yes/no question) - Show that the optimization version of graph coloring is also NP-Hard by a reduction from the decision version of graph coloring. - Is the optimization version of graph coloring also NP-Complete?